Characterisation of Laser Wakefield Acceleration Efficiency with Octave Spanning Near-IR Spectrum Measurements

-The laser energy loss and electron beam energy for the length scan are shown in \cref{fig:expEfficiency}c.
+The laser energy loss and electron beam energy for the length scan are shown in \cref{fig:expEfficiency}d \& e.
 The laser energy loss was approximately linearly proportional to the plasma length up to \unit[$z=25$]{mm}.
 The electron beam total energy increased suddenly with the appearance of the higher energy feature in the electron spectrum (visible in \cref{fig:expComp}d), at \unit[$z=18$]{mm}.
-Over the range \unit[$(20\leq z \leq 26)$]{mm}, the electron charge was approximately constant at \unit[$eN_B=280\pm90$]{pC}, while the electron beam total energy increased with $z$.
-The extraction efficiency, shown in \cref{fig:expEfficiency}d), also increased with length for \unit[$z<20$]{mm} as more charge was injected, before stabilizing at an average of $23\pm4$\% for \unit[$(20\leq z \leq 26)$]{mm} with a maximum of $27\pm2$\%.
+Over the range \unit[$(20\leq z \leq 26)$]{mm}, the electron charge had an average of \unit[$eN_B=220\pm70$]{pC}, while the electron beam total energy increased with $z$.
+The extraction efficiency, shown in \cref{fig:expEfficiency}f), also increased with length for \unit[$z<20$]{mm} as more charge was injected, before stabilizing at an average of $\eta_b = 16\pm3$\% for \unit[$(20\leq z \leq 26)$]{mm} with a maximum of $\eta_b = 19\pm3$\%.
+The maximum electron beam total energy was \unit[$W_b=0.25 \pm 0.03$]{J}, giving a total LWFA efficiency $\eta_{\mathrm{laser \rightarrow beam}} = 4.0 \pm 0.5\%$.

-In order to explore the dynamics of the experiment, we performed quasi-3D PIC simulations using FBPIC \cite{Lehe2016CPC}, (for details see appendix).
-The laser pulse was initialised using the experimentally measured temporal profile, and a Gaussian approximation to the measured focal spot energy distribution.
-Choosing the vacuum $a_0=1.46$ resulted in a larger redshift than was measured experimentally, indicating that the combination of laser pulse and target imperfections resulted in a lower proportion of the laser energy being guided than for a pure Gaussian mode, in line with previous observations \cite{Mangles2012PRSTAB,Vieira2012PPCF}.
-Using a Gaussian pulse with $a_0=1.3$ provided a good match between simulated and measured laser spectra.
-This pulse contained \unit[3.4]{J} of energy, indicating that \unit[$54$]{\%} of the laser energy contributed to the LWFA in the experiment.
+In order to explore the dynamics of the experiment, we performed quasi-3D PIC simulations using FBPIC \cite{Lehe2016CPC}, using 4 azimuthal modes (see details in supplemental material).
+The laser pulse was initialised using the experimentally measured temporal profile, and a Gaussian approximation to the measured focal spot energy distribution with an $a_0=1.34$.
+The simulation results matched the experimentally observed maximum electron energy and laser redshift, with relative differences of 5\% and 0.1\% respectively.
+However, the simulated idealised laser pulse contained only \unit[4.2]{J} of energy (\unit[$66$]{\%} of the laser energy in the experiment), indicating that the combination of laser pulse and target imperfections resulted in a lower proportion of the laser energy being guided than for a pure Gaussian mode, in line with previous observations \cite{Mangles2012PRSTAB,Vieira2012PPCF}.